shirish93/shirish93.github.io/_ideas/2024-03-15-BNKS-social-innovation.md

 image: assets/images/bnks.png
 ---

 This proposal outlines an innovative roadmap for BNKS, leveraging its unique assets to empower students, create positive societal impact, and solidify its position as a leader in forward-thinking education.
-The proposal presents a phased approach, starting with impactful pilot programs and evolving towards ambitious initiatives that capitalize on BNKS's land size, diverse student body, successful alumni network, and prestigious reputation.
+The proposal presents a phased approach, starting with pilot programs and adapting towards ambitious initiatives that capitalize on BNKS's land size, diverse student body, successful alumni network, and prestigious reputation.

 **Vision:**

-To transform BNKS into a vibrant innovation ecosystem, fostering creativity, problem-solving, and social impact.
+To change BNKS into a successful innovation ecosystem, fostering creativity, problem-solving, and social impact.
 Equip students with future-proof skills and a global mindset, preparing them to become leaders and changemakers.

 **Phase 1: Pilot Programs for Immediate Impact**